Canonical Quantization of Cylindrical Waveguides: A Gauge-Based Approach: Charges, currents, and constants of motion in cylindrical geometry

 \subsection{Generalized fluxes}

 At this stage, we must introduce surface capacitance densities (in F/m$^2$) and "inverse inductance densities" (actually, in H$^{-1}$, see Section \ref{sec:quantize}), which are defined for each electrode type.
-They are obtained from a specific lengthscale $h_{\mathrm{eff}}$ which depends on the geometry, and will be given below for each specific case.
+They are obtained from a specific lengthscale $h_{\mathrm{eff}}$ which depends on the geometry, and will be given below for each specific case; A summary can be found at the end of the Section in Tab. \ref{tabADD3}.
 Explicitly, we write:

 Let us point out two subtle differences with the Cartesian configuration.
 On one hand, the cylindrical geometry is more symmetric: the surfaces facing each other are of one kind only, while in a rectangular guide with width $w$ different from height $d$ ($w \neq d$) {\em two sets} of electrodes must be considered \cite{Delattre2024}.
 However, on the other hand in the parallel plate guide, the two electrodes confining the field are strictly identical, while in a coaxial line one is smaller than the other: {\em they are not equivalent}.
 In this case, we will use a prime to designate quantities corresponding to the electrode opposite to the reference one.